ericsonga/APCSAReview/_sources/Unit11-posttest/posttest.rst

 Post Test
 ==========

-The following 20 questions are similar to what you might see on the AP CS A exam.
+The following 20 questions are similar to what you might see on the AP CSA exam.
 Please answer each to the best of your ability, and complete the few survey questions at the bottom too.

 Please make sure you are logged in on Runestone so that your answers are saved.
 Click the |start| button when you are ready to begin the exam.
 You can only take the exam once.
 There are no time limits, but it will keep track of how much time you take.
 Click on the |next| button to go to the next question.
 Click on the |prev| button to go to the previous question.
 Use the number buttons to jump to a particular question.
 Click the |pause| button to pause the exam (you will not be able to see the questions when the exam is paused).
 Click on the |finish| button after you have answered all the questions.
 The number correct, number wrong, and number skipped will be displayed.